 Why are my guinea pigs fighting?
 Usually, guinea pigs fight when they need to establish dominance over something or dominance over the other guinea pig in the cage.
-Other times they will fight because they are in some sort of physical pain or are unhappy with something.
+Other times they will fight because they are in some sort of physical pain or if they are unhappy with something.
 Of course, every animal tends to get in a fight with another animal, even from the same species.

 The Significance of Fighting for the Guinea Pigs

-The next thing is to treat the cavies equally.
-Give them the same food items (for example don’t give treats just to one of them), change their bedding regularly so they don’t have too much scent markings day by day, and play with them in the same play area space or with the same toys.
+The next thing is to treat every guinea pig equally.
+Give them the same food items (for example don’t give treats just to one of them), change their bedding regularly so they don’t have too much scent markings day by day and play with them in the same play area space or with the same toys.

-Who Fights More; Males or Females?
+Who Fights More: Male Guinea Pigs or Females?

-As an advice, you can introduce both cavies for the first time, on an area that neither claims, an area that was not a cage for guinea pigs so far.
+As an advice, you can introduce both guinea pigs for the first time, on an area that neither one of them claims, an area that was not a cage for guinea pigs so far.
 In such an environment, they will sniff at each other before they start to silently purr and mark each other with their scents.
-The one that succeeds in the marking and mounting over the other one, is the ‘winner’ or the dominant one.
+The one that succeeds in the marking and mounting over the other one is the ‘winner’ or the dominant one.

 Pregnant Guinea Pigs and Aggressive Behavior